afsoony/Comp55/docs/labs/9-Github.md

 ## Everyone else – Observe the process
 ClassRoom Link - "https://classroom.github.com/a/cRYLf0VO"

-Team Admins, go to one of the above links.
+Team Admins, go to the above link.
 There you'll accept the assignment, and it will ask you to create a team.
 Make a team with your team's name.
 Once you [continue](lab9media/media/acceptteam.gif), you'll eventually be asked to wait a little bit while github creates the repository.
 [After refreshing the page](lab9media/media/repomade.gif) you'll get the default files that I have provided for all of you for this lab.
 The next thing will be to let everyone know that they can now signup.